erikhalasz/Project_lab/README.md

 .\run_sumo_and_analyse.bat

 ```
+---
+### You can explore and experiment with the models located in the NN folder.
+---

 ## 🧭 Git Quickstart Tutorial (For First-Time Users)
 If you’ve never used Git before, follow these steps to get started.